lnbglondon/contracts/README.txt

-# ERC-20 Token Contract - Readme
+#ERC-20 Token Contract
-This is a smart contract for an ERC-20 token with burn and mint features.
+token with burn and mint features.
 The contract has been deployed to the Binance Smart Chain (BSC) at address 0xbf05c4023e735adb912e2cc34c0f391702efec34.

-Features
+##Features
 The ERC-20 token contract at 0xbf05c4023e735adb912e2cc34c0f391702efec34 has the following features:

 ERC-20 compatibility